 and welfare at work of all their employees" and requires employers to conduct their undertaking in a

 way that does not pose risk to the health and safety of non-employees.

 (Disclosure & Barring Service, DBS referrals: form and guidance, Safeguarding Vulnerable Groups Act, Police Act 1997 (Criminal Records) Regulation.
 Note, it is an offence to apply, offer or accept to do any work with children (paid or unpaid) if disqualified from working with children).

 Ensure that all staff receive appropriate safeguarding training, which includes e-safety.

-Miss Halliday, Mrs. Stewart (Governor), Mrs. Michie (Governor), Mrs. Ritson and Mrs. Taylor
+Miss Halliday, Mrs. Stewart (Governor), Mrs. Michie (Governor) Mrs. Bainbridge

 Please refer to Visitor section for further information